ksko02/book_recommender/README.md

 ### Second option: run the bot locally
 1. Clone the repository

+2. Get a telegram token and put it in the 'boot_key.key' file.

-2. Install the required packages
+3. Install the required packages
 ```
 pip install -r requirements.txt
 ```

-3. Run the bot
+4. Run the bot
 ```
 python bot.py
 ```
+## Learn more
+Learn more about the project [here](Final_technical_report.pdf)